sambow7/reading-notes/102/class01.1.md

          >  + notes =  '+ notes

    - Links

-    - When creating a link make sure to enclose the kkink text in brackets followed by a URL in parenthesis
+      - When creating a link make sure to enclose the link text in brackets followed by a URL in parenthesis
       - To turna URL or an email quicly into a link without a title or name you can enclose it with angle brackets

          *Example* :